grodri/markstat/docs/examples.md

 Stata 17 introduced a system for producing highly-customizable publication-quality tables.
 Here we show two examples incorporating such tables in `markstat` documents.

+<a class="example" href="appliedStatistics">Applied Statistics.</a>
+The computing logs for my courses on Multilevel Models, Survival Analysis and Demographic Methods have all been redone using `markstat`.
+That's 62 examples using Stata and R.